RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

   when: rating == "NC-17", then: "Clearly Adult",
 )
 ```
-_Notice how that `SQL CASE` expression looks like `cond do` in elixir._  However, each conditional expression is just comparing `rating` with the symbol.
+_Notice how that `SQL CASE` expression looks like `cond do` in elixir._  Each conditional expression is just comparing `rating` with the symbol.
 In `SQL` for these types of a situation there is a specialized variant of the general form:
 ```sql
 CASE expression
     WHEN value THEN result